THE OPEN SEA

 Down at Sea

 If you are in an aircraft that goes down at sea, take the following actions once you clear the aircraft.
-Whether you are in the water or in a raft --
+Whether you are in the water or in a raft --- Get clear and upwind of the aircraft as soon as possible, but stay in the vicinity until the aircraft sinks.

-• Get clear of fuel-covered water in case the fuel ignites.
+- Get clear of fuel-covered water in case the fuel ignites.

-• Try to find other survivors.
+- Try to find other survivors.

 The best technique for rescuing personnel from the water is to throw them a life preserver attached to a line.
 Another is to send a swimmer (rescuer) from the raft with a line attached to a flotation device that will support the rescuer's weight.
 This device will help conserve a rescuer's energy while recovering the survivor.
 The least acceptable technique is to send an attached swimmer without flotation devices to retrieve a survivor.
 In all cases, the rescuer wears a life preserver.
 A rescuer should not underestimate the strength of a panic-stricken person in the water.
 A careful approach can prevent injury to the rescuer.